Ancient Costume, Hanfu Community, and the Ancient Style Community

 However, in the early days of the hanfu community, it was common practice to use images from historical dramas as reference points for promotion.
 Not only did members replicate poses seen in dramas, but they also compared their outfits to those in the shows when interacting with non-community members.
 Today's perception of hanfu as resembling costumes from TV dramas can be traced back to the early behaviors of the hanfu community, which ironically became the primary reason for many community members to criticize outsiders' lack of knowledge.
 On October 30, 2003, the first hanfu business, “Caivei Workshop,” based in Wuhan, uploaded the first set of modern hanfu product photos, marking it as the first hanfu business in the hanfu movement.

-Today, the popularity of ancient styles is on the rise.
+Today, the popularity of ancient styles is .
 Opening apps like Douyin, Kuaishou, or platforms like Bilibili, you'll find many girls sharing their ancient costume looks and educating others about hanfu and other traditional garments.
 Although the ancient style community is relatively new, many girls have always harbored a passion for ancient costumes and a strong admiration for Chinese traditional culture.
-Consequently, the ancient style community has grown increasingly popular, and it's now common to see girls dressed in ancient costumes on the streets.
+Consequently, the ancient style community has grown increasingly popular, and it's now common to see girls dressed in ancient costumes on .

 hanfu makeup&hairstyle